 Program Arguments

-Program arguments make configuration in terminal easier.
+Program arguments make configuration in the terminal easier.

 Provides a list of all available program arguments.